icc-canoo/handbook/docs/benefits-and-perks.md

 ### Vacation
 Everybody at the ICC receives a minimum three weeks of paid vacation.
 Some positions offer four weeks.

-Your manager must approve all vacation requests, and we ask them to approve requests by default unless there is a good reason why they can't,
+Your manager must approve all vacation requests, and we ask them to approve requests by default unless there is a good reason why they can't.
+Still, we reserve the right to black out certain periods of vacation before or during a major project, event or launch when your manager deems it necessary.

 Vacation is accrued as you work.
 We're not super sticklers about holiday accrual but we expect you to be reasonable; For example, you can't take your full vacation a month after you start, but if you're taking a week off and have only earned 4 days by that time in the year, we'll let it slide.
 It's ultimately up to your manager, who we trust to exercise their discretion appropriately.

 __*We strongly encourage employees to use their full vacation allowance*__.
 If you don't use it, you'll lose it.
 It cannot be carried forward into the following fiscal year and you will not be paid cash in lieu of vacation.

 ### Holiday closures
 The ICC tends to close for a week or so around the New Year period.
 This time off is fully paid and does not count against your vacation allowance.